 The Royal Castle of Warsaw

 Warsaw is the capital of Poland and is home to many beautiful attractions.
 Our 2 days in Warsaw itinerary starts at one of the most popular tourist destinations in Warsaw is the Royal Castle.
 The Warsaw castle first dates back to the 13th century and has been rebuilt after it was destroyed completely in World War 2.
-The Baroque style castle is today, what it was like before it was destroyed having been painstakingly rebuilt from historic images.
+The Baroque-style castle is today, what it was like before it was destroyed having been painstakingly rebuilt from historic images.

 The Royal Castle is open for tours seven days a week, and visitors can explore all four floors of the castle, as well as the gardens and courtyard.
 There are also several exhibits located inside the castle that showcase different aspects of Polish history.

 The Royal Castle is definitely a must-see attraction in Warsaw, and it’s certain to impress visitors with its stunning architecture and rich history.
-Grab an audio guide and head off exploring the exquisite interiors.
+Grab an audio guide and head off to explore the exquisite interiors.
 For art lovers, you will find 2 original Rembrandt paintings inside.
 The Royal Palace is the top attraction on your 2 days in Warsaw itinerary.

 Stroll through the Old Town of Warsaw